COFFEE FARM TOURS

 All of these coffee farms/plantations have tours or events of some sort or another and the drive for any choice is an hour to an hour and a half.
 Most of the plantations in Puerto Rico are clustered in the mountains with Hacienda Muños as the exception.
 All of these can be found on Google Maps, Be sure to zoom in, not all turns are instinctive.

 Sandra Farms: Put this in your GPS and follow closely.
 Your first major turn will be Highway 10 north just before the PONCE sign.
-Right now there is no signage from Highway 52 for Highway 10.
+Highway signage is not guaranteed.
 Continue north on 10 to Adjuntas where the roads become narrow and steep as you climb to the top of the ridge.
-You will know when you've arrived with a nearly 180 degree turn to the road and the barn building directly ahead.
+You will know when you've arrived at Sandra Farms with a final, and nearly 180 degree turn and the barn building directly ahead.

 Cafe Oro de Puerto Rico: This is further north after Hacienda Tres Angeles if you are heading towards Isabela and is another place to stop for a tour.
 We haven't done this tour yet, but they have an open window to the production floor from the restaurant and it's big.
 This is huge production compared to Sandra Farms. and worth looking at.
 I liked the coffee a lot.
 This product of Puerto Rico was only just started a handful of years ago and has experienced great early success and can be purchased in any local grocery store, many retailers and online.
 At this young age, I think they have a lot more coming our way that is going to be impressive in the coffee world!
 Give them a jingle for the tour schedule.
 They also have dinner/coffee events.
 Might be fun!